Just1n-wu/Just1n-wu/README.md

 -->

 ## About me
-> I am a student and want to do something that interests me, Hope to study with you
+> I'm a student and want to do something that interests me, Hope to study with you

 - 🏫 I’m currently studying at Huanggang Normal University
 - 🌱 I’m currently learning Network Engineering